danielashjari/article-preview-component-master/README.md

 ### Useful resources

 - [Example resource 1](https://github.com/Clipzorama/Article-Preview-Component) - This is a solution of the challenge by Chrision Wynaar.
+- [Example resource 2](https://github.com/py-code314/article-preview-component) - This is a solution of the challenge by py-code314.
+- [Article Screen reader]((https://uit.stanford.edu/accessibility/concepts/screen-reader-only-content#:~:text=First%2C%20add%20the%20following%20to%20your%20style%20sheet%2C,margin%3A%20-1px%3B%20overflow%3A%20hidden%3B%20padding%3A%200%3B%20position%3A%20absolute%3B)) - This is a article about screen reader only text on stanford uni website.
+- [Article of Aria attributes](https://developer.mozilla.org/en-US/docs/Learn_web_development/Core/Accessibility/WAI-ARIA_basics) This is an article about WAI-ARIA attributes.

 ## Author